-Hereby, the key feature from a computational point of view is that, conditional on $\bm{L} \bm{f}_t $, the PVAR is simply a system of unrelated regression models.
+Hereby, the key feature from a computational point of view is that conditional on $\bm{L} \bm{f}_t $, the PVAR reduces to a system of unrelated regression models.
 This leads to substantial computational gains relative to full system estimation \citep[see][for more details and an efficient algorithm]{kastner2017sparse}.

 We assume that the (log) of the main diagonal elements of $\bm{H}_t$ and $\bm{\Omega}_t$ follow independent AR(1) processes,